 •Female leadership: feminine values – like intergenerational thinking and care – are needed to balance out our approach to climate change.
 We emphasize this in leadership and ambassadorship.

-•Communications: we use all digital means available, from an active whatsapp group in Ghana to a newsletter and blog.
+•Communications: we use all digital means available, from an active WhatsApp group in Ghana to a newsletter and blog.

 What is your latest update on your innovation?

 The CCC is growing, in numbers and in scope.
 We commune regularly in nature: cleaning the beach, spending time with a Rastafari elder who lives at a waterfall.
-We love seeing the action that individual members take after being inspired at the masses: preaching in public transport about our plastic problem and tree planting.
+We love seeing the action that individual members take after being inspired by the masses: preaching in public transport about our plastic problem and tree planting.

 We’re also developing a research project which will culminate in a photo calendar – showcasing our vulnerability and connection to nature, coupled with different libtyfi strategies.
 It’s objectives: